Marketing’s Coming Home

 Backing the boys

-This group of England players is extremely likable.
-They’re a new young team without massive egos and a manager focused on good attitudes, which makes them easy for people to get behind and support.
+This group of England players is extremely likeable.
+They’re a new young team without massive egos and a manager focused on good attitudes.
+This makes them easy for people to get behind and support.

 The content your campaign creates can be looked at in a similar way.
 People want to see and read content that is both shareable and likeable, so creating fresh and vibrant content is crucial to engage your audience.
 Don’t focus on what you want to write, but what your audience wants to read.